British police shoot man at London Bridge after stabbing

 Two officers are pointing rifles at the man, who can be seen moving slightly.
 Reuters could not independently verify the footage.

-Videos and photographs on Twitter showed several police cars and buses on the bridge and a truck straddling several lanes.
+Reuters pictures showed several police cars and buses on the bridge.
+Armed police, some with dogs, patrolled the surrounding streets.

-The ambulance service declared what it called a “major incident” in the area and London Bridge station was closed.
+The ambulance service declared what it called a “major incident” in the area and London Bridge, a major commuter hub, station was closed.

-People in buildings around the scene were evacuated by security services to the north side of the River Thames.
+People in buildings around the scene were evacuated to the north side of the River Thames by security services.

+Prime Minister Boris Johnson was on his way back to Downing Street to receive updates.

-“I’m being kept updated on the incident at London Bridge and want to thank the police and all emergency services for their immediate response,” Prime Minister Boris Johnson said in a statement.
+He said in a statement: “I’m being kept updated on the incident at London Bridge and want to thank the police and all emergency services for their immediate response.”

 London Bridge was the scene of an attack in June 2017 when three militants drove a van into pedestrians and then attacked people in the surrounding area, killing eight people.